tripadvisor tripadvisor tripadvisor

 This dessert tour of Rome will make you taste the typical sweets of our capital city.
 At the same time, you will discover some of its famous sights, while learning interesting stories about the Eternal City.
 It’s a food tour all about sweetness!

 After this delicious breakfast, you will have time to visit Saint Peter’s Square, learn about the story of the Papacy in Rome, and enjoy a refreshing drink while sightseeing..
 Then this dessert tour of Rome continues on with a stop at the Castel Sant’Angelo, to take a picture of this magnificent building.
-Here your guide will tell you the secrets of the place, which had many different functions: mausoleum of the Emperor Hadrian, fortress of the Popes, prison…
+Here your guide will tell you the secrets of the place, which had many different functions, such as mausoleum of the Emperor Hadrian, fortress of the Popes, and prison…

-After that, it’s gelato time.
-Located on Via dei Coronari, one of the most picturesque alleyways of the city center, la Gelateria del Teatro offers a great selection of flavours, all freshly made right in front of you!
+After all, it’s gelato time.
+Located on Via dei Coronari, one of the most picturesque alleyways of the city center, la Gelateria del Teatro offers a great selection of flavours, coupled with them all freshly made right in front of you!

 Then, on the way to Piazza Navona, we’ll stop to taste on the most iconic Italian dessert, the famous Tiramisù.
 Once reached Piazza Navona, your guide will point out the most significant items on the square, and lead you further to get to the Pantheon, where the tour ends.